premku70/node-js-interview-questions/README.md

     **[⬆ Back to Top](#table-of-contents)**

 2. ### What is Fs Module?
                                                                                                                      |                                              In Node.js, the `fs` module is built-in and provides an API for interacting with the file system.
-It allows you to perform various file-related operations, such as reading from and writing to files, creating and deleting files and directories, and modifying file permissions.
+It allows you to perform various file-related operations, such as reading from and writing to files,creating and deleting files and directories, and modifying file permissions.
 Here's an overview of some common operations you can perform using the `fs` module:

 1. Reading Files:
    - `fs.readFile()`: Reads the contents of a file asynchronously.
 It takes the file path and an optional encoding as parameters.
 Example: